 Customers will often want their part(s) to have a fairly even wall thickness.
 Sometimes this can’t be achieved through conventional vacuum forming alone, which means that we may need to utilize a pre-draw box.
 The pre-draw box is used to pre-stretch the hot plastic sheet prior to forming.
 A pre-stretched sheet will often result in a part with a more even wall thickness than what would have been obtained otherwise.
 The pre-draw box can also be utilized to help the overall appearance of the part when the mold geometry causes cosmetic imperfections on the surface of the plastic.

 Drape forming is similar to vacuum forming.
 In fact, drape forming can be described as vacuum forming without the vacuum.
 Instead of relying on vacuum to shape the heated plastic sheet, gravity performs this function.
 We often use drape forming to minimize thinning, to make a part with a very even wall thickness or to produce a part with good clarity.
 Drape forming is very limited in the types of parts it can be used to produce and can only be used when compound curves or complex geometry is not present on the desired part.
+If a plastic part has areas with tight radii, complex contours, etc., then drape forming will not work for molding the part.
+That being said, some compound parts can still be molded without vacuum using a combination of heat (of course) and mechanical assists…such as when using a double sided tool.

 Strip Heating and Bending